ilyes-smaouii/sup-galilee-tp-cpp/README.md

 # sup-galilee-tp-cpp
 TP de C++ pour Sup Galilée\
-Some C++ coding exercise I had to do for school.
+Some C++ coding exercise I had to do for school, and which I'm re-doing from scratch.
 I've mostly used English in this repo, but you might find some stuff in French too.
-Haven't really set a rule for myself, here.
+Haven't really set a rule for myself here.

 ## Journal/misc
 ### 2025/09/11